yanbozyb/AE_CSAL/README.md

   - CPU: 56 vCPU cores
   - Memory: 64GB

 ***We prepared a Virtual Machine (VM) in our cloud platform.
 The VM is set up with a CSAL powered virtual disks and equipped all the required hardware.
 You can start reproducing the performance experiments (only for figures 10, 11, 12) directly without required hardware.
-Please contact us for VM login in information***
+Please contact us vis HotCRP or email (yanbo.zyb@outlook.com) for VM login in information***

 ### Prerequisites (16+ hours)
 #### Preconditioning SSD (16+ hours)